AjGit24/hack-the-tunnels-challenges/challenges/recently-viewed-products-feature.md

 ![example](https://i.imgur.com/nGYToY7.png)

-To create this feature, save the data from each product you in cookies to later surface on the home page.
+To create this feature, save the data from each product you visit in cookies to later surface on the home page.

 When the user navigates to a product page, utilize the `useCookies` hook from the [`react-cookie`](https://www.npmjs.com/package/react-cookie) library to access the `setCookie`, `updateCookies`, and `removeCookie` functions and set the desired product information in cookies.